vsnyc/quickstart-workshop/content/30_setup_repo/10_create_scaffolding.md

 Username for 'https://github.com':
 </pre>

 Don't worry if you see the above prompt.
-It just means that you do not have the github credentials setup in your development envrionment.
-This happens if you are using github cli first time from your development machine.
+It's asking you to enter the github username and password to authenticate your git action.
+You see this prompt because you are doing *git push* for the first time.
+Here onwards, Git has cached your credentials in memory for the time period specified in [Setup Git CLI](/10_prerequisites/40_setup_github_cli.html#configure-git-credentials) step.

 Enter your github username and personal token (for password) to push the changes.
 Your output should look like following: